 Kramer said, “Once the jury saw this, after listening to these defenses, they said wait a minute, what are we really talking about here?
 I think everything crumbled for (the defense).”

 As for the lack of employment records, Macaluso’s team of attorneys, led by Shareholder Taylor Kerns tracked down Macaluso’s former employer who agreed to be a witness.
 During a pivotal moment during the cross examination, Blouin and Kramer showed the jury how Macaluso was paid under the table.
-The attorneys asked the employer to explain a citation his company received from the New York Department of Labor that said his business had been caught cooking the books.
+The attorneys asked the employer to explain a citation his company received from the Department of Labor in New York that said his business had been caught cooking the books.
 Under oath, and through an interpreter, the contractor spilled the whole story.

 “He said, ‘It wasn’t me.
 My law partner was a deceptive guy, and everything you’re saying is true,’” Kramer recalled.